Shanna Moakler Shows Off Incredible Weight Loss In Before & After Photos

-Former Miss Universe and TV personality Shanna Moakler showed off her incredible weight loss photos on Instagram recently.
+Former Miss Universe and TV personality Shanna Moakler recently showed off her incredible weight loss photos on Instagram.
 In her caption, the model also revealed how she managed to shed the pounds.

 Moakler shared two pictures of herself standing in the same pose.
-On the left was Moakler’s pre-weight loss image.
-In both pics, the former Miss Universe wore a red, v-neck t-shirt, which she had tied up under her bustline to show off her midsection, and she paired the top with black carpi length workout leggings.
-In both images, the model wore her blonde hair back, and she stood with one hand holding her phone and the other arm out and bent at a similar angle.
-On the left side, Moakler appeared to weigh more with a visible muffin top over the waistline of her pants.
-In the right photo, the model was significantly slimmer with more definition in her legs and midsection and little to no muffin top.
+On the left was her pre-weight loss image.
+In both pics, the former Miss Universe wore a red v-neck t-shirt — which she had tied up under her bustline to show off her midsection — and black capri-length workout leggings.
+In both images, she wore her blond hair tied back and she stood with one hand holding her phone while she held her other arm out and bent at an almost 90-degree angle.
+In the left-side snap, Moakler appeared to weigh more, as she had a visible muffin top over the waistline of her pants.
+In the right photo, she was significantly slimmer and had more definition in her legs and midsection, as well as no muffin top.

-In the caption, Moakler explained that in the photo on the left, she had been working out a lot but not seeing the results she wanted to see.
-She blamed her lack of progress on hormone treatment that she said led to a 40-pound weight loss as well as eating poorly due to being in a toxic relationship.
-Overall, she explained that the fix was not easy or overnight.
-Instead, it took a coordinated effort with her doctor, a nutritionist, and a workout plan plus plenty of time during the past two years, along with leaving the unempowering relationship.
-The model also noted that she posted a video to her YouTube channel giving more specifics about correcting her recti diastasis.
+In the caption, the model explained she had been working out a lot but not seeing the results she wanted to see.
+She blamed her lack of progress on a hormone treatment that she said led to a 40-pound weight gain.
+She also said she ate poorly due to being in a toxic relationship.
+Overall, she explained her weight loss did not come easy nor did it occur overnight.
+Instead, it took a coordinated effort with her doctor, a nutritionist, and a workout plan — plus plenty of time over the past two years — to achieve the results of the right picture.
+She said she left her unempowering relationship as well.

 View this post on Instagram